 Who says you can't shoot a beautiful model with harsh light?

 I particularly liked a large gold flaked panel for some shots.
-Here's one out of camera with a bit of a halo effect from the Elinchrom light behind Kelsey's head.
+Here's one out of the camera with a bit of a halo effect from the Elinchrom light behind Kelsey's head.